Call for Expression of Interest: Appointment to the Fulbright Board

 The Board has responsibility for ensuring the proper functioning and strategic development of the Programme, approving budgets, as well as approving the number of, and the level of funding for, the annual Irish and US scholarship awards.

 Expressions of interest should be accompanied by a Curriculum Vitae.
-The Minister for Foreign Affairs and Trade will not be restricted to considering only those who have responded to this invitation but will ensure that all of those appointed have the relevant qualifications for the positions.
+The Minister for Foreign Affairs will not be restricted to considering only those who have responded to this invitation but will ensure that all of those appointed have the relevant qualifications for the positions.

 Further information on the work of the Commission is available at www.fulbright.ie.